 “VinFast has not fulfilled its commitments.
 Today’s action is about protecting taxpayers and getting the Chatham County mega-site back on the market to support future good-paying manufacturing jobs," Governor Josh Stein, a Democrat, said in a written statement.

-North Carolina is alleging that VinFast's failure to make progress on the site for a full calendar year means that it can claw back about $80 million in state funds that it sent to the company for grading and other site preparation.
+North Carolina is now alleging that VinFast failed to do anything at the site for a full calendar year, meaning the state can claw back about $80 million it sent to the company for grading and other site preparation.